airborne-commando/OPSEC-OSINT-Tools/README.md

 Use the [google dorking assistant](https://github.com/airborne-commando/tampermonkey-collection/tree/main) or just use the google advanced search tool [Link](https://www.google.com/advanced_search), `site:.gov` would be a good start for gray literature.

 ## Breached Data:

+Breached data that is publicly available for public viewing, typically from hibp or breach.vip

 ---

 **Note**: Some domains (e.g., [exposed.lol (Wayback Machine)](https://web.archive.org/web/20240115103938/https://exposed.lol/)) may be expired.
 Refer to the curated list or alternate links provided.